-This Writer Says Jann Wenner Offered Him Work In Exchange For Sex
+This Writer Says Rolling Stone Founder Jann Wenner Offered Him Work In Exchange For Sex

 The publisher greeted his guest, fixed him a drink — “like a sidecar; one of those old, fancy, mid-century lowball glasses,” Ryan recently recalled — and sat with him on a couch.
 Wenner had been out as gay for 10 years by that point, and Ryan said he was aware that he might have expectations, but the young writer figured he could hold the line.
 Then suddenly, said Ryan, his host pounced.

 “I had Jann Wenner’s tongue in my mouth,” Ryan said.
-“I went along for a second but then said something to the effect of ‘oh please, I’m not that kind of girl.’”
+“I went along for a second but then said something to the effect of ‘Oh please, I’m not that kind of girl.’”

 Feeling “totally grossed out,” he said, he remarked that his psychiatrist had predicted that would happen.